nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 </div>

-1. Ensure you have Java `11` or above installed in your computer by following [this guide](https://phoenixnap.com/kb/check-java-version-on-mac-windows).
+1. Ensure you have Java `11` installed in your computer by following [this guide](https://phoenixnap.com/kb/check-java-version-on-mac-windows).

 2. Download the latest `ccacommander.jar` from [here](https://github.com/AY2324S1-CS2103T-F11-1/tp/releases).